A mock data challenge for next-generation detectors: Description of the Simulation

 For this first round, we focus solely on the triangular configuration of the ET, consisting of three independent V-shaped Michelson interferometers, each with 60-degree opening angles and 10\,km-long arms (denoted as E1, E2, and E3).
 A subsequent design modification, known as the ``xylophone'' configuration~\cite{2010CQGra..27a5003H}, proposes the installation of two interferometers within each V-shaped arm: one optimized for high-frequency sensitivity and the other for low-frequency sensitivity.
 Following~\cite{2012PhRvD..86l2001R}, we place the detector at the Virgo site in Cascina, with the first arm of E1 coinciding with the first arm of the Virgo detector.
 The geometric parameters of the ET interferometers are summarized in Table~\ref{tab:et_constants}, based on the definitions and coordinate data in \cite{T1400308}.
 The ET is designed to be located underground to mitigate seismic noise.
 In future rounds, we plan to explore additional configurations, such as two separated L-shaped detectors with different arm lengths.

 One of the key advantages of the triangular layout is its ability to produce a \emph{null stream}, which is a linear combination of the three detector outputs that, under ideal conditions, cancel out the GW signal entirely.
-This cancellation relies on the symmetry of the configuration and the long-wavelength approximation, where the GW wavelength is much larger than the detector arms.
-In this limit, the antenna pattern functions of the three detectors satisfy $F_A^{1} + F_A^{2} + F_A^{3} = 0$ with $A=+, \times$, so the GW response vanishes in the sum.
+This cancellation follows from the symmetry of the configuration and the long-wavelength approximation, in which the GW wavelength is much larger than the detector arms.
+In this regime, the antenna pattern functions of the three detectors combine such that the net GW response vanishes in the null stream.
+A more detailed discussion of this property will be presented in ~\ref{sec:null-stream}.